ShragaUser/spike-integration-server/README.md

 ### Where to personalize code?
-This template is Mostly Generic Express.js api.
+This template is A Mostly Generic Express.js api.

 All Spike handling code is in: ```./server/utils/getToken```